Quantifying symmetric exchange in ultrathin ferromagnetic films with chirality: Results

+\paragraph{MT Data} Fig.~\ref{M_T} shows representative $M_\mathrm{S}(T)$ data obtained from the same two samples -- Ir/Fe(\SI{0.4}{})/Co(\SI{0.6}{})/Pt and Ir/Co(1)/Pt -- from $M(H)$ hysteresis loops obtained by SQUID magnetometry measurements at varying temperatures in the IP configuration.
+The measured $M_\mathrm{S}(T)$ data were fit with Bloch's $T^{3/2}$ law using: (a) the 3D value for $\eta$, (b) the thickness corrected $\eta$ values \cite{Nembach.2015}, and (c) the model including PSSW modes (Eqn.~\eqref{m_reduction_pssw}), as shown in Fig.~\ref{M_T}.
+To fit Eqn.~\eqref{m_reduction_pssw}, $\omega_0$ was first estimated using the midpoint of the used $M(H)$ field range, i.e., $\omega_0 = \gamma \upmu_0 (H_\mathrm{ext} + H_\mathrm{U} - M_\mathrm{S})$ \cite{Kittel.1948}, and was then used in Eqn.~(\ref{m_reduction_pssw}) to estimate $A$ using an iterative fitting procedure (see Appendix for details).
+Here, $M_\mathrm{S}$ was estimated by extrapolating $M_\mathrm{S}(T)$ data to $T=0$, while $H_\mathrm{U}$ was extracted from BLS measurements modelled by Eqn.~\ref{Eq:Dispersion_sym}).

-Figure~\ref{M_T} exemplarily shows the $M_\mathrm{S}(T)$ data obtained from the Ir/Fe(\SI{0.4}{})/Co(\SI{0.6}{})/Pt and Ir/Co(1)/Pt sample using SQUID magnetometry measurements.
-We have performed such measurements with the field applied along the sample normal and in the plane of the film and no significant difference between the resulting exchange values has been found.
-This is in line with the discussion of the negligible influence of the DMI on the spin-wave DOS in the previous section.
-As an alternative approach, we have also performed direct measurements of the magnetization as a function of temperature at fixed applied field.
-While this allows for a more precise estimation of $\omega_0$ in Eq.~\eqref{m_reduction_pssw}, we find excellent agreement of the obtained values for $A$ with the measurement method in which the field is swept.
-A more detailed description and comparison is given in the Appendix.
+\paragraph{MT Trends} The values of $A$ obtained from the various $M_\mathrm{S}(T)$ models are plotted in Fig.~\ref{exchange_plot}, and detailed in Tbl.~\ref{tab:summary}.
+We find that the modified $\eta$ version of Bloch's law ($\eta \approx 0.3 (0.17)$ for $t=\SI{1 (2)}{nm}$ \cite{Nembach.2015}) returns the highest values for $A$, providing the best agreement with those obtained from BLS and DFT.
+Incidentally, the $M_\mathrm{S}(T)$ measurements were repeated in the OP configuration, with no observable differences in the resulting $A$ values c.f.
+IP results, in line with the expected negligible influence of DMI on the spin-wave DOS (c.f.
+Fig.~\ref{dispersion-deviation}(b)).
+Separately, we also performed direct measurements of the $T$-dependence of magnetization, i.e. $M(T)$ at fixed applied fields above saturation ($H > H_\mathrm{S}$).
+While this latter approach allows for a more precise estimation of $\omega_0$ in Eqn.~\eqref{m_reduction_pssw}, we find excellent agreement of the obtained $A$ values with the hysteresis loop method.
+A detailed description of these quantitative comparisons is provided in the Appendix.